MKxDev/BoilerplateMVC/README.md

-NHibernateBase
+BoilerplateMVC
 ==============
-A project that can be used as a base for any other project.
+A project that can be used as a base for any ASP.NET MVC project.
 The aim is to remove a lot of the boiler-plate code and setup required for every project.

 Supports the following frameworks/concepts:
 ----------------